codeboltai/agentswarmprotocol/example/sdk/agentsdk/README.md

 # SwarmAgentSDK

-The SwarmAgentSDK provides a simple way to create agents that connect to and communicate with the Agent Swarm Protocol orchestrator.
+The SwarmAgentSDK provides a simple way for agents to connect to and interact with the Agent Swarm Protocol orchestrator.

 ## Installation